Sigvert Grubbe House

-The Sigvert Grubbe House (Danish: Sivgert Grubbes Gård) is a Renaissance style townhouse situated at Strandgade 28 in the Chrstianshavn neighborhood of central Copenhagen, Denmark.
+The Sigvert Grubbe House (Danish: Sivgert Grubbes Gård) is a Renaissance style townhouse situated at Strandgade 28 in the Christianshavn neighborhood of central Copenhagen, Denmark.
 The property comprises the building at Wildersgade 41 on the other side of the block as well as a half-timbered building separating two central courtyards from each other.
 The apartment on the first floor features a number of murals attributed to Nicolai Abildgaard.
 The entire complex was listed in the Danish registry of protected buildings and places in 1918.
-It takes its name after its first owner, Sigbert Grubbe, a favourite of ChristianIV.
-It was later owned by Jacob Benjamin Italiaender, a Sphardi Jew, who established a tobacco manufactory as well as a private sunagogue in the yard.
+It takes its name after its first owner, Sigbert Grubbe, a favourite of Christian IV.
+It was later owned by Jacob Benjamin Italiaender, a Sphardi Jew, who established a tobacco manufactory as well as a private synagogue in the yard.
 The painter Peder Severin Krøyer grew up in the building in the 1860s.

 History

 17th and early 18th centuries

 The present building on the site was constructed in the 1620s.
 It was part of a row of three identical townhouses.
 The two others were later merged into what is now Strandgade 26.
 The first owner was Sivert Grubbe (1566-1636).
 He had escorted a young Christian IV on his journey to the North Cape.
 He later also escorted him on a number of other journeys.
 He was rewarded with a number of royal fiefs, including Jungshoved on Zealand and Malmøhus, Lundegård, Dalby Kloster and Højby in Scania.

 Grubbe's former property in Strandgade was listed as No. 21 in Copenhagen's first cadastre of 1689.
 It was at that time owned by brewer Peter Vinberg.